Hidden Filters of Consciousness: How Intermediate Beliefs Shape Our World

 image

-Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your destiny.
+Your beliefs become your thoughts, your thoughts become your words, your words become your actions, your actions become your destiny.

 Mahatma Gandhi